Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

-{\bf{Discussion}}\\ Our main findings are summarized in Fig.~\ref{fig5}: upon increasing the strength of the Hubbard interaction $U$ within the OSMP with added SC pairing field, the system undergoes a topological phase transition.
-The latter can be detected as a sudden increase of the entanglement entropy or as the appearance of edge modes which are mutually correlated in a finite system.
+Our main findings are summarized in Fig.~\ref{fig6}: upon increasing the strength of the Hubbard interaction $U$ within the OSMP with added SC pairing field, the system undergoes a topological phase transition.
+The latter can be detected as the appearance of edge modes which are mutually correlated in a finite system.
+This in turn leads to, e.g., the sudden increase of the entanglement, as measured by the von Neumann entanglement entropy $S_{\mathrm{vN}}$ (see the Methods section).
 The transition is driven by the change in the magnetic properties of the system, namely by inducing a finite chirality visible in the correlation function $\langle \boldsymbol{\kappa}_{\ell} \cdot \boldsymbol{\kappa}_{m}\rangle$.
 The above results are consistent with the appearance of the MZM at the topological transition.
 It should be noted that the presence of those MZM implies unconventional $p$-wave superconductivity~\cite{Pawlak2019}.
-As a consequence, for our description to be consistent, the topological phase transition ought to be accompanied by the onset of {\it triplet} SC amplitudes $\Delta_{\mathrm{T}}$.
+As a consequence, for our description to be consistent, the topological phase transition ought to be accompanied by the onset of triplet SC amplitudes $\Delta_{\mathrm{T}}$.
 To test this nontrivial effect, we monitored the latter, together with the singlet SC amplitude $\Delta_{\mathrm{S}}$ (related to a nonlocal $s$-wave SC; see the Methods section for detailed definitions).
-As is evident from the results in Fig.~\ref{fig5}, for $U<U_{\mathrm{c}}$ we observe only the singlet component $\Delta_{\mathrm{S}}$ canonical for an $s$-wave SC, while for $U\geq U_{\mathrm{c}}$ the triplet amplitude $\Delta_{\mathrm{T}}$ develops a robust finite value.
-It is important to stress that $\Delta_{\mathrm{T}}\ne0$ is an {\it emergent phenomenon}, induced by the correlations present within the OSMP, and is not assumed at the level of the model (we use a trivial on-site $s$-wave pairing field).
+As is evident from the results in Fig.~\ref{fig6}, for $U<U_{\mathrm{c}}$ we observe only the singlet component $\Delta_{\mathrm{S}}$ canonical for an $s$-wave SC, while for $U\geq U_{\mathrm{c}}$ the triplet amplitude $\Delta_{\mathrm{T}}$ develops a robust finite value.
+It is important to stress that $\Delta_{\mathrm{T}}\ne0$ is an emergent phenomenon, induced by the correlations present within the OSMP, and is not assumed at the level of the model (we use a trivial on-site $s$-wave pairing field as input).